-ENTERPRISE DEVELOPMENT

-Business Administration and General Studies Option

-University Transfer Program

-Program Description: This degree is designed for working adults who want to finish an associate degree.
+ENTERPRISE DEVELOPMENT Business Administration and General Studies Options University Transfer Degree Program Description: This degree is designed for working adults who want to finish an associate degree.
 Students must have completed at least 18 hours of college credit through any accredited college or university, have a minimum 2.0 GPA from previous college credits, and have completed any required remedial courses.
 Additional information is available at www.tulsacc.edu/reachhigher.
 Admission to this program is by special approval of the Business and Information Technology Division Office at West Campus.
 Degree Awarded: Associate in Arts, Associate in Science For More Information Contact:

-Business and Information Technology: West: (918) 595-8033

-General Education Requirements Credit Hours: 37

-See the General Education Requirements for complete list.
-The nine hours of Required and Recommended Electives are satisfied by taking the three required courses below:

-CSCI 1203 Computer Concepts and Applications

-SPCH 1113 Speech Communication I

-Any Foreign Language - 3 credit hours

-Students may select from the following two degree options:

-1) Business Administration

-2) General Studies

-1) Business Administration Option 24 hours Accounting 6 hours

-ACCT 2213 Financial Accounting \ACCT 2223 Managerial Accounting

-Business 3 hours

-Select three credit hours from 2000-level BUSN courses

-Economics 6 hours

-ECON 2013 Principles of Macroeconomics \ECON 2023 Principles of Microeconomics

-Internship 3 hours

-Select three credit hours from any Internship/Practicum

-Marketing 3 hours

-MKTG 2423 Principles of Marketing

-Statistics 3 hours

-MATH 2193 Elementary Statistics

-2) General Studies Option 23 hours

-Select courses in student's field of interest for 23 credit hours

-Total Credit Hours: 60-61

-\Course has prerequisite.
+Business and Information Technology: West: (918) 595-8033 General Education Requirements Credit Hours: 37 See the General Education Requirements for complete list.
+The Required and Recommended Electives are satisfied by taking the two required courses below: CSCI 1203 Computer Concepts and Applications Any Foreign Language - 3 credit hours Students may select from the following two degree options: Business Administration General Studies 1) Business Administration Option 24 hours Accounting 6 hours \ACCT 2213 Financial Accounting \ACCT 2223 Managerial Accounting Business 3 hours Select three credit hours from 2000-level BUSN courses Economics 6 hours ECON 2013 Principles of Macroeconomics \ECON 2023 Principles of Microeconomics Internship 3 hours Select three credit hours from any Internship/Practicum Marketing 3 hours MKTG 2423 Principles of Marketing Statistics 3 hours MATH 2193 Elementary Statistics 2) General Studies Option 23 hours Select courses in student's field of interest for 23 credit hours Total Credit Hours: 60-61 \Course has prerequisite.
 (See course description section of catalog.)
 To receive an A.A. or A.S. degree, students must demonstrate computer proficiency.
 Physical education activity courses do not count toward the associate degree requirements in this curriculum.